keephq/keep/README.md

 ## Getting Started

 > Need help?
-Your environment is not listed here?
-Reach out at Slack and we will solve it quickly (you will be suprised how fast).
+Can't find your environment listed?
+Reach out on Slack and we'll help you quickly.

-Keep can be run in plenty of environments and configurations.
-The easiest way to start is Keep's docker compose.
+Keep can run in various environments and configurations.
+The easiest way to start is with Keep's Docker Compose.

 - Running Keep [locally](https://docs.keephq.dev/development/getting-started).
 - Running Keep on [Kubernetes](https://docs.keephq.dev/deployment/kubernetes/installation).